 Additionally, while the next round of new gTLDs will certainly generate a considerable amount of revenue for service providers in the space, there does not appear to be significant corporate demand for such an event.
 The demand appears to be driven primarily by businesses within the domain name industry, rather than brands and corporations outside of it.
 As such, we strongly recommend that brands pay attention to, track and even get involved this year as the policy for a next round is developed.

-Taylor is an active participant and speaker within the broader domain name and industry governance communities, is one of the world’s leading experts on new gTLD and .BRAND strategy, and currently leads several groups here at FairWinds that span a number of our lines of business.
+Taylor is an active participant and speaker within the broader domain name and industry governance communities, is one of the world’s leading experts on new gTLD and .BRAND strategy.